 A healthy balanced diet of fruit, vegetables, wholegrains and plant-based food, which are low in fat, sugar and salt can help reduce your risk of a stroke.

-Eating at least 5 portions of fruit and vegetables in your daily diet can reduce the risk of stroke.
 Fruit and vegetables contain a range of vitamins, minerals and nutrients which can prevent high blood pressure, prevent damage to your arteries and lower your cholesterol.

-Tips to improve your diet to avoid stroke:
+Tips to improve your diet to avoid stroke

 - Eat two portions of oily fish per week.